Steelers coach Porter arrested at Pittsburgh bar

-Police say security guards at The Flats on Carson summoned a police officer who was working nearby due to an unruly customer who was allegedly assaulting a doorman.
-The customer was later identified as Porter.
+Police said security guards at The Flats on Carson summoned a police officer who was working at a nearby restaurant "due to an unruly customer who was in the process of assaulting the doorman.''

+Police said the officer stopped the assault and arrested the customer, who was later identified as the 39-year-old Porter, a former star player.

-Police say Porter was taken to Allegheny County Jail.
-He faces charges including aggravated assault, simple assault, resisting arrest, public drunkenness and terroristic threats.
-It's unclear if he has an attorney who can comment on the charges.
+Porter was taken to the Allegheny County Jail.
+He is charged with aggravated assault, simple assault, resisting arrest, public drunkenness and terroristic threats.
+It is unclear if he has an attorney who can comment on the charges.

-The Steelers acknowledged an "incident involving Joey Porter" in a brief statement earlier Sunday.
+The Steelers acknowledged an "incident involving Joey Porter" in a brief statement Sunday.

 "We are still gathering information as it pertains to the situation, and we will have no further comment until we get more details," team spokesman Burt Lauten said.